Skip to main content

 Char-Broil American Gourmet Portable 19402057

 The Char-Broil American Gourmet is a barrel-style grill with a hinged lid.
 While we liked the idea of its pull-out drawer to add coals, the door stuck badly and was frustrating to use.
-And because the drawer’s grates ran vertically, it was difficult to rake the coals from side to side to create an indirect heat pattern.
+And because the drawer’s grates run vertically, raking the coals from side to side makes it difficult to create an indirect heat pattern.

-The grill itself was easy to clean and sturdy as we used it, but it was difficult to see inside the grill and the rounded lid design funneled the smoke straight into your face.
-Add in the fact that the carrying handles got extremely hot as you used it and it was a touch on the heavy side at 30 pounds, and this one fell to the bottom of our list.
+The grill itself is easy to clean and sturdy.
+It is difficult to see inside the grill and the round lid design funnels smoke straight into your face.
+Add in the fact that the carrying handles get extremely hot when cooking.
+It’s also a touch on the heavy side at 30 pounds, so this one fell to the bottom of our list.

 Pros